Restoration Recovery outpatient addiction treatment logo

 Georgia Medicaid and most commercial insurance accepted

-We accept all three Georgia Medicaid Care Management Organizations — Amerigroup Community Care, Peach State Health Plan, and CareSource — plus BlueCross BlueShield, Cigna, Aetna, Ambetter, UnitedHealthcare, Tricare, and most major commercial plans.
+We are an in-network Georgia Medicaid provider through the Georgia Families managed care program, plus BlueCross BlueShield, Cigna, Aetna, Ambetter, UnitedHealthcare, Tricare, and most major commercial plans.
 Most patients pay little to nothing out of pocket for MAT.
-Verify your coverage before your first visit or call us to check.
+The Georgia Medicaid CMO lineup is in transition in 2026 — verify your coverage before your first visit or call us so we can verify your specific plan.
 Because Ringgold is our only Georgia clinic, in-state Medicaid coverage here works cleanly for Georgia residents without the out-of-network complications that come with crossing the state line for care.

 Four regional clinics — Ringgold is the Georgia door